ESMValGroup/ESMValCore/doc/quickstart/configure.rst

   auxiliary_data_dir: ~/auxiliary_data

   # Rootpaths to the data from different projects
-  # This default setting will work if automatic downloads are enabled via
+  # This default setting will work if files have been downloaded by the esmvaltool via
   # ``offline=False``.
 Lists are also possible.
 For site-specific entries,
   # see the default ``config-user.yml`` file that can be installed with the
   # command ``esmvaltool config get_config_user``.
 For each project, this can